RELIC: Investigating Large Language Model Responses using Self-Consistency: The System

 \subsection{Linking with Evidence}

-To \view{Evidence View} displays the additional samples with two modes (\autoref{fig:teaser}D).
-In the \view{Passage} mode, users can view the full content of all samples.
-Users can select \view{Keyword Options} and \view{Claims} to query for evidence.
-After they make the selection, the \view{Evidence View} will automatically change to the \view{Evidence mode}, where the system only preserves relevant samples.
+The \view{Evidence View} (\autoref{fig:teaser}D) displays the additional samples, which is interactively linked to other views for selecting and highlighting evidence sentences and words (\ref{req:evidence}).
+By default, the \view{Evidence View} displays all additional samples.
+When users select \view{Keyword Options} and \view{Claims}, the \view{Evidence View} will select and display only the relevant samples, where the related sentences and words are highlighted.
 For example, when users select the ``footballer'' option, the \view{Evidence View} will only show samples that implicitly contain ``footballer'' or semantically equivalent words.
 Additionally, the system highlights the sentence and words that directly support and contradict the focal sentence or keyword.
 The color usage is consistent with the \view{Response View}.